MSc/PG Dip in Personalised Nutrition

 - Postgraduate Diploma (PG Dip) 10 months full time or 2 years part time

 This innovative programme started in January 2012 and has attracted considerable interest from many health professionals including doctors, pharmacists, nurses, psychologists, practising nutritionists and nutritional and complementary therapists.
-Non-bioscience degree qualified applicants with science degrees are also registering for this course.
+Other degree qualified applicants are also registering for this course many of whom complete all or part of the Bioscience Entry Course for postgraduate.
+Approximately 120 students are enrolled on this programme at any one time

 - A popular option for current and prospective students is to combine this course with the CNELM Nutritional Therapy Practice Diploma as an accredited route leading to nutritional therapy practice.

-- Graduates of the postgraduate Personalised Nutrition programme can also apply to join other universities or colleges to study at Doctorate level.
+- Graduates of the postgraduate Personalised Nutrition programme can also apply to join other universities or colleges to study at Doctorate level including Middlesex University.

-For further details on the postgraduate Personalised Nutrition programme, including Study Options, Course Outline and Fees, please refer to our 2015 Prospectus.
+For further details on the postgraduate Personalised Nutrition programme please refer to our full Prospectus.